AREA OF PRACTICE

 Robert has published extensively on bankruptcy and restructuring topics.
 He was the lead editor of the 400-page legal treatise Contested Valuation in Corporate Bankruptcy (Matthew Bender 2011), part of the Collier on Bankruptcy monograph series, and the 200-page legal treatise Admitting Expert Valuation Evidence Before the U.S. Bankruptcy Courts (Bernstein, S., et al., Amer.
 Bankr.
 Inst.
 2017).
 He also contributed chapters to the Collier Bankruptcy Practice Guide (Matthew Bender 2014) and Bankruptcy Business Acquisitions (Amer.
 Bankr.
 Inst.
 2006).
 He wrote or co-wrote articles appearing in, among other periodicals, the American Bankruptcy Law Journal, Business Lawyer, and Journal of Corporation Law.
-He also delivered papers, was an invited speaker, and guest lectured at numerous restructuring seminars (both domestic and international) and graduate schools of high academic esteem, including programs sponsored by the American Bankruptcy Institute, American Law Institute (Young Scholars Medal Conference), Association of Insolvency and Restructuring Advisors, Columbia Business School, Georgia State University Law School, NYU Stern School of Business, University of California Hastings Law School, University of Pennsylvania Law School, University of Texas School of Law, and the New York City Bar Association.
+He also delivered papers, was an invited speaker, and guest lectured at numerous restructuring seminars (both domestic and international) and graduate schools of high academic esteem, including programs sponsored by the American Bankruptcy Institute, American Law Institute (Young Scholars Medal Conference), Association of Insolvency and Restructuring Advisors, Boston University Law School, Columbia Business School, Georgia State University Law School, NYU Stern School of Business, University of California Hastings Law School, University of Pennsylvania Law School, University of Texas School of Law, and the New York City Bar Association.

 |Awards and Honors|